Physical Spirituality

 We also cannot deny that technological innovation has been our salvation from much physical suffering.
 Technology can be humanly beneficial even though it has in many ways contributed to that suffering.

-Spiritually speaking too, unbridled expressions of nature are not always spiritually correct, for they can involve raw connective and architective forces that are much stronger than the influence of the Cosmic Deity, which, I believe, is the spiritual ambition many of us aspire to.
+Spiritually speaking too, unbridled expressions of nature are not always spiritually correct, for they can involve raw connective and architective forces that are much stronger than the apprehension of the Cosmic Deity, which, I believe, is the spiritual ambition many of us aspire to.

 It could even be argued that any intentional connective behaviour on our part is not natural, since it is naturally opposed by the architective dominion.

 There is a tendency to regard naturally occurring psychedelics such as mushrooms and ayahuasca to be preferable to their synthetic counterparts.
 Yet they contain additional, often unspecified components, while a purified synthetic version of the active ingredients (in this case psilocybin and DMT) are known and well-calculated risks.
 Besides, ayahuasca without DMT is psychedelically worthless, as are mushrooms without psilocybin.
-The magic is in the molecule, not the mushroom ##.
+The magic is in the molecule, not the mushroom #8.

 We need to beware of loading words such as 'nature' or 'natural' with a necessary spiritual correctness or absolute wholesomeness.
 Events may arise without human intrusion which are neither spiritually correct nor humanly wholesome.
 There are times when it is spiritually appropriate or in our human interest to prevent a 'natural' outcome, or even create a synthetic one.